Nursing and Healthcare Administration MSN

 MSN Nursing and Healthcare Administration Track and Curriculum

-The program will be offered as an online program with annual immersion sessions.
+The program is as an online program with annual immersion sessions.
 The immersion weekend gathering of the Nursing and Healthcare Administration cohort is designed to begin the socialization into the leadership community by establishing contacts with fellow students and guest speakers.
 The educational sessions will feature expert speakers who will discuss hot topics facing the nursing and healthcare administration leaders.

-Students complete the clinical plarticums within their own geographical location.
+Students complete the clinical practicums within their own geographical location.
+The Marcella Niehoff School of Nursing actively assists students in finding practicum placements.

 The US Department of Education requires any institution offering distance education/online programs to students outside of its home state to acquire authorization from the states in which students reside.
 Regulations vary from state to state.
 While Loyola University Chicago is authorized, exempt or pursuing authorization in most states, some restrictions apply.
 Please see our State Authorization page for the most up-to-date information.